 Control assessment, where deemed necessary, can involve identifying compensatory audits, corrective measures and improvement plans.
-The results of these activities are submitted to the evaluation of the Manager charged with preparing the Company's financial reports who in turn notifies the company executives.
+The results of these activities are submitted to the evaluation of the Executive in charge of the preparation of the company's accounting documents who in turn notifies the company executives.